potassco/clorm/docs/clorm/predicate.rst

       time = IntegerField

 Accessing the value of the ``fluent`` simply returns the raw Clingo symbol.
-Also the ``RawField`` has the useful property that it will unify with any ``Clingo.Symbol`` object and therefore can be used to capture both the ``light/1`` and ``robotlocation/2`` complex terms.
+Also the :class:`~clorm.RawField` has the useful property that it will unify with any ``Clingo.Symbol`` object and therefore can be used to capture both the ``light/1`` and ``robotlocation/2`` complex terms.